Murder of T. Maniam: Sairah and Fairos

 The prosecution’s first two witnesses were Julaiha’s two birth daughters, Fairos and Sairah, who were also Maniam’s stepdaughters.
 Both of them gave their account of what happened, including the background of their mother’s relationship with Maniam and how it gradually broke down in the face of jealousy, greed and legal disputes.
 In the court, the judge observed that the girls, in contrast to the normal expectation of parental loyalty which daughters had, were courageous in testifying against their mother and were both firm and clear in their testimonies and cross-examination, and they also expressed their resentment towards their mother for causing Maniam's death.

-In addition, Fairos also told the court regarding what she had witnessed outside the house when her stepfather was attacked and killed.
+In addition, Fairos also told the court about what she had witnessed outside the house when her stepfather was attacked and killed.
 She said that she was not able to clearly see the faces of Venkatesan and Chandran, but she could tell that one of them was taller than the other by a head, and from the slim build of the taller assailant, she could tell that the taller man was Venkatesan, especially from his distinct slouch.
-As for how she identified Chandran as the shorter killer, she said that when she went to the police identification parade, she recognised him as the one from his haircut, which resembled a mushroom in her own words.
+As for how she identified Chandran as the shorter killer, she said that when she went to the police identification parade, she recognised him as the one from his haircut, which resembled a mushroom, in her own words.

-Fairos’s testimony was corroborated by both her neighbours Aurea David and Geraldine Tan.
-However, Aurea and Tan gave different versions of what they saw at the scene of crime.
+Fairos’s testimony was corroborated by both her neighbours, Aurea David and Geraldine Tan.
+However, Aurea and Tan gave different versions of what they saw at the scene of the crime.
 Aurea said she saw only one male Indian using an object to swing at Maniam’s head, and her employer, whom the maid alerted and also went over to see what happened, said that she saw two Indians using weapons, which she described as an axe and a pole, to attack Maniam, and described one of them to be a head taller than the other.
-Luke Lee and N K Rajarh, the two lawyers representing both Venkatesan and Chandran respectively, tried to discredit the three witnesses’ evidence as non-identical, and thus unreliable, given that all three did not give an exact number of assailants.
+Luke Lee and N K Rajarh, the two lawyers representing both Venkatesan and Chandran respectively, tried to discredit the three witnesses’ evidence as non-identical and thus unreliable, given that all three did not give an exact number of assailants.